zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 Logical facility management part: trail signs dynamically composed of semantic relationships of trail routes, nodes and locations.

+Note: with proper cluster composition, types RouteSign, DestSign (LocationSign, RouteDestSign) may be combined into the general TrailSign type.

 ### LocationSign

 A sign element declaration to show a location at its place, at one of the TrailNodes of that location.